dgutierrez1287/docker-yum-repo/README.md

 Version: 2.0.0, 2018-03-18

 This is almost a full re-write with many new features.
 The ruby script has been replaced by a go program, which will do an inital scan at start up and uses concurrency and file locking.
 I have added multi-stage build process for the container to bring down the final container size.
-I have also added controls for not enabling nginx (if file serving will be done another way and to save resouces) amd turning on debugging.
+I have also added controls for not enabling nginx (if file serving will be done another way and to save resources) and turning on debugging.